pentius00/portfolio_optimizer/README.md

 ### Step 1: define your portafolio, enter the names, the amount and the prices, also added som logit to add more than onecoin or stock
 ### Step 2: gatter data from different api's, clean and prep the data
-### Step 3: prep data for the first risk analysis(sharp, sortino, cummulative return, annual volatility)
+### Step 3: prep data for the first risk analysis(sharp, cummulative return, annual volatility)
 ### Step 4: create function for the analyzer.
 ### Step 5: prep data for `
-### Step 6: create fuction scrape data from twitter and news sites, and gives you a inside on sentiment around your asset.
+### Step 6: create fuction scrape data from news sites, and gives you a inside on sentiment around your asset.
-### Step 7: prep data for MC forecastion and get the mean of the predicionm
-### Step 8: enter montecarlo data into an non_surpervised model (LSTM) to get a better understanding of the posible future of the asset
+### Step 7:create a efficient frontier with 1000 portfolio and look for the best sharp ratio
+### Step 8: re allocate weights
-### Step 9: give a sumary of the healt of the portafolio.
+### Step 9: create a vader anayisis of the news
+## Step 1o: create a word cloud for the 10 most comun words.
-### Step 10: if times permits deploy into sageMaker
+### Step 11: if times permits deploy into sageMaker

 ![](https://www.i1.creditdonkey.com/image/1/1200c/best-portfolio-analyzers.jpg)